Parque Nacional Tortuguero

 A beautiful national park just a short hop from the capital, Parque Nacional La Tigra encompasses a cloud forest and eight hiking trails.
 There’s an abundance of (elusive) wildlife – from pumas to peccaries – as well as towering trees, lichens and large ferns, bromeliads and orchids.
 It can be chilly up here: bring adequate clothing.

 Quezaltepeque (Volcán San Salvador) has two peaks.
 The higher peak, at 1960m, is called Picacho.
 The other, Boquerón (Big Mouth), is 1893m high and has a second cone within its crater – 45m high and perfectly symmetrical – formed in 1917.
-A paved road affords an easy climb to top, from where the view of San Salvador is unbeatable.
-Entry to the park costs US$3.
+A paved road affords an easy climb to top.
+From the entrance to Parque El Boquerón a short trail circles the crater.